Particle physics facing a pandemic: Results

 A look at the high-energy theory category in \fig{fig:inspire-annual-doi-th} shows that the number of papers published grows only moderately until the year 2013, where a sudden increase happened in the normalization.
-This change of normalization coincides with new achievements in multi-loop amplitude calculations where the first publications appeared on arXiv in 2013 and completely changed the way loop integrals are being calculated nowadays.
+This change of normalization coincides with new achievements in multi-loop amplitude calculations where the first publications appeared on arXiv in 2013 \cite{Henn:2013pwa,Henn:2013nsa} and completely changed the way loop integrals are being calculated nowadays.
 The real change in the trend appeared after the Run I starting in 2015 and 2016.
 Then, a second, less dramatic increase starts in 2018, a trend in agreement with the previous LHC related ramp-up.
-The number of theory papers increases not during but just after the end of the LHC run.

-This could be a consequence of lack of new physics found in both runs, leading the community to speculate about the lack of new signals.
-In 2021 the number of papers is lacking behind previous years with only two-third of previous year's papers produced so far.
-Assuming a uniform distribution of paper publications throughout a year the slight increasing trend can be held even this year, even during the pandemic.
+The number of theory papers increases not during but just after the end of the LHC Run II.
+This could be a consequence of the lack of new physics found in both runs, leading the community to speculate about the lack of new signals.

 The annual number of published papers produced by the ATLAS and CMS collaborations are shown in \fig{fig:inspire-annual-doi-ex} and it is evident that the publication activity really started around 2011 and 2012 once real data was taken and subsequently analyzed.
-As for Run I ATLAS outnumbered CMS which started to catch up during Run II later on.
+As for Run I, ATLAS outnumbered CMS which started to catch up during Run II later on.
 Also between the two runs the continuous analysis of recorded data produced a steady flow of published papers.
-As more and more data has been analyzed the rate of papers decreases, which is already visible in the numbers recorded in 2019 and 2020.
-Those numbers coming from 2021 (although partial) completely fit into the general trend of recent years.
-Taking into account that the number of publications for 2021 is partially incomplete the trend seems to be completely unaffected by the pandemic.
+As more and more data has been analyzed the rate of papers decreases, which is already visible in the numbers recorded after 2019.